Nakhyatra54/SIH2020_rk54_Nakhyatra/Jatayu Vision Processing/JatayuVisionApp/README.md

 A Flutter application that uses the user's camera/gallery to upload it to Database and fetch Criminals info in real time.

+Highlights-
+•Can Click photos in real-time to Search the DB for existing Criminals Identification.
+•Can Also feed images from the gallery of the User to the DB for Criminal Identification.
+•Does not Store any Photos that are taken from the app in the DB to ensure the privacy of people.

 Some Screenshots of the app are attached below-